 For operating leases, ROU assets and lease liabilities are recognized at the commencement date.
 The lease liability is measured as the present value of the lease payments over the lease term.
 The Company uses the rate implicit in the lease if it determinable.
 When the rate implicit in the lease is not determinable, the Company uses its incremental borrowing rate at the commencement date of the lease to determine the present value of the lease payments.
 Operating ROU assets are calculated as the present value of the remaining lease payments plus unamortized initial direct costs plus any prepayments less any unamortized lease incentives received.
 Lease terms may include renewal or extension options to the extent they are reasonably certain to be exercised.
-The assessment of whether renewal or extension options are reasonably certain to be exercise include, but are not limited to, the value of any leasehold improvements, the value of renewal rates compared to market rates, and the presence of factors that would cause a significant economic penalty to the Company if the option were not exercised.
+The assessment of whether renewal or extension options are reasonably certain to be exercised is made at lease commencement.
+Factors considered in determining whether an option is reasonably certain of exercise include, but are not limited to, the value of any leasehold improvements, the value of renewal rates compared to market rates, and the presence of factors that would cause a significant economic penalty to the Company if the option were not exercised.
 Lease expense is recognized on a straight-line basis over the lease term.
 The Company has elected not to recognize a ROU asset and obligation for leases with an initial term of twelve months or less.
 The expense associated with short term leases is included in lease expense in the income statement.